How Can We Help?

 If Patchboard is having trouble finding or arming the track linked to this patch, it will show a progress spinner indicating it is still working.

-The visual keyboard at the bottom of the screen highlights any key ranges created for the active switch.
-It shows a standard 88-key keyboard range from A-1 through C7.
+The visual keyboard highlights any key ranges created for the active switch.
+It shows the full MIDI keyboard from C-2 through C8 while highlighting a standard 88-key keyboard range (A-1 through C7).
 Clicking on a key will send a corresponding MIDI note to Patchboard’s MIDI output.
+The keyboard will also show any pressed keys on MIDI inputs that Patchboard is monitoring.